 This registration with your local Council is usually free and usually requires an inspection of your kitchen.
 They usually also quiz you on your knowledge of food regulations and food safety.
 Having studied up and passed the Food Hygiene Certificate should have you well prepared for the inspection and quiz.

-The inspection is basic stuff (like checking cleanliness, the temperature of your fridge, equipment, etc.)
+The inspection is basic stuff (like checking cleanliness, walls and countertops, the temperature of your fridge, equipment, etc.)

 Obviously, you may want some liability insurance and to discuss business matters with a solicitor and accountant who can guide you regarding Majesty's Revenue and Customs (HMRC).